-(Part 13 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 13 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Over the last few years it seems I have — finally! — learned some key lesson about pace; the idea of enjoying the journey.
 The idea of focusing on what I can control.
 The truth that some of these projects I will not finish, some places I will not see, and some people I will not manage to spend enough time with.
 These ideas are patently obvious and unequivocal, but learning the Lesson, and deeply and truly making it part of your work-a-day life and personal philosophy takes effort.

 When once you have tasted flight, you will forever walk the earth with your eyes turned skyward, for there you have been, and there you will always long to return.

 Years ago I started journalling as a form of self-reflection.
 It enables me to look back.
 Sometimes it’s a travel log, but mostly it’s a “this is what I was thinking” log, a glimpse at what I was working on, inspired by, or frustrated by.
 After a large amount of writing and thinking I gained enough perspective to start removing some things, and changing others.
 I learned to say ‘no’ to some things I would have taken on in the past, and learned how to rearrange other things to make more space.

 I always wonder why birds stay in the same place when they can fly anywhere on Earth.
 Then I ask myself the same question.

 But only recently have I found myself turning more often to look forward, rather than back.

 What would the best possible version of myself do?

 Point A to point B, efficiently.